Application + admission questions

 - What if my GRE scores are more than five years old?

 ETS will not send out GRE scores that are more than five years old.
-By request of the applicant, the department’s Graduate Admissions Committee may accept old GRE scores.
+GRE scores are not required for admissions.

 - Are TOEFL scores required?